Stop if there is any pain, as this exercise should be pain free. When moving forward do not bring your knee in front of your foot.

 This torsion at the knee joint can put stress on the the ligaments and on the patellar tendon, and it can be a source of chronic knee pain.
 Treatment of tibial torsion can help to reduce stress on the knee and may help to relieve knee pain.

-Assessment and treatment of tibial torsion is shown in a 23 minute video on knee pain which can be found under the menu "Conditions" in the library, or by clicking here.
+Assessment and treatment of tibial torsion is shown in a 23 minute video on knee pain which can be found here.
 Assessment of tibial torsion begins at 8 minutes 42 seconds, and treatment begins at 15 minutes 45 seconds.

 Even with treatment the problem can sometimes recur, so I have found this self care exercise helps clients to stay aligned and pain-free.